LzVv123456/Deep-Reinforced-Tree-Traversal/README.md

 pip install all other required libaries.

 ## Usages:
+Download the example_data from the link: https://drive.google.com/file/d/1yeJIoBALUGasHyFHAijkNILTtjhwfGXx/view?usp=sharing.
+Then substitute the place-holder folder with the one you downloaded.

 1. To check the effect of the proposed algorithm, run the inference through:
 ```shell
 python tracer/inference.py